 Many Muslims wonder if going to therapy is Islamically acceptable.
 In this post, I explore that question through the lens of faith, culture, and lived experience—sharing why therapy isn’t a sign of weak iman, but a valid, often necessary, step toward healing.
 Therapy can coexist with trust in Allah, and for many, it’s one of the ways we honor our mental, emotional, and spiritual well-being.

 In this deeply personal post, I open up about being a 25-year-old Pakistani Muslim woman who has never been married or in a serious relationship—and why that’s not something I’m ashamed of.
-I reflect on cultural pressure, how transactional marriage can feel in our communities, and the peace I found in surrendering to Allah’s timeline.
+I reflect on cultural pressure, how transactional marriage can feel in our communities, and the peace I found in surrendering to God's timeline.
 This isn’t a story about being behind—it’s about becoming.
 It’s about choosing faith, alignment, and self-worth over timelines, fear, or settling.

 In this personal and heartfelt post, I share why I created Crescent Counseling & Coaching—because traditional therapy often left out people like me: Muslim, South Asian, and Middle Eastern individuals with layered identities shaped by culture, faith, and family.
 I open up about my own experience of feeling unseen in therapy and how that inspired me to build a space where healing doesn’t require you to choose between your roots and your growth.
 This post is for anyone who’s ever felt like they didn’t belong in therapy.
 Crescent was made for you.